 Until 1997 I was press officer at the Munich Trade Fair Corporation, one of the world’s leading trade fair organisations.
 Freelance journalist ever since.
 I am currently a special feature writer and commentator for Brauwelt International.

-Every journalist has a pet book project.
-Mine is on the globalisation of the brewing industry.
-Called Beer Monopoly and co-authored with Ernst Faltermeier, it will be released by Hans Carl Publisher in November 2016.
+Journalists tend to write books.
+My first one was on the globalisation of the brewing industry.
+Called Beer Monopoly and co-authored with Ernst Faltermeier, it was released by Hans Carl Publisher in November 2016.

 Although I generally share Groucho Marx’s attitude to clubs, I make an exception for the European Network of Business Ethics (EBEN), of which I am a member.